ArnaldOfAstora/ADsBlocker/README.md

 # ADsBlocker
-An ADs Blocker, as simple as that
+A non working ADs Blocker, as simple as that
-(It doesn't even work because i suck)
+(I know, I suck)